cloudfoundry/community/CHANGEPLAN.md

-The general approach to transitioning from the existing Cloud Foundry Foundation technical governance process to the new process is to start with the TOC and then allow that new TOC to work through the details of restructuring the community.
+The general approach to transitioning from the existing Cloud Foundry Foundation technical governance process to the new process is to start with the Technical Oversight Committee (TOC) and then allow that new TOC to work through the details of restructuring the community.

 It will be critically important that existing technical community members, and especially technical community leaders, continue their work on the